timodwhit/content_extra_fields/README.md

 FAQ
 ---
 Q:  If I install this module, will all the instances be replaced.

 A:  Yes.
-There is currently no selecting of which node types will have this module effec them.
+There is currently no selecting of which node types will have this
+    module effect them.

 MAINTAINERS